-All those involved in Scouting must, so far as is reasonably practicable and to the extent of their role, ability and understanding;
+All those involved in Scouting are accountable for and must demonstrate an ability and understanding of the following (so far as is reasonably practicable and to the extent of their role);

-- Properly assess the risk of every activity undertaken in Scouting.
-This assessment should be suitable and sufficient for the activity being undertaken, and follows that activities with higher risk should require more in-depth assessment. - Provide and receive clear instructions and information, and adequate training, to ensure members are competent to undertake their task - Prevent accidents and cases of ill health by managing the health and safety risks in Scouting - Maintain safe and healthy conditions, provide and maintain plant, equipment and machinery, and ensure safe storage/use of substances - Review risk assessments as often as necessary when circumstances and conditions change. - Never be afraid to change or stop an activity if risk increases.
+- Ensure they are competent to undertake their task, through attending appropriate training, checking their understanding of instructions and information, and remaining current in these competencies. - Properly assess the risk of every activity undertaken in Scouting.
+This assessment should be suitable and sufficient for the activity being undertaken, and follows that activities with higher risk should require more in-depth assessment. - Provide clear instructions and information to anyone who requires this, be it adult volunteer or young person, in order to ensure any activity is conducted with safety and wellbeing in mind. - Prevent accidents and cases of ill health by managing the health and safety risks in Scouting - Ensure that the environment they are working in, or using for scouting activities, is maintained safely and there are no risks to health.
+That any equipment or substances used are safe and stored safely. - Review risk assessments as often as necessary when circumstances, environment or conditions change. - Feel and be empowered to never be afraid to change or stop an activity if risk increases.